yuxinqi030812/assigment-1/README.md

 - request supervisor access, and
 - retrieve incidents.

-Each incident is recorded with an ID and a numeric severity rating, allowing the system monitor and evaluate the severity of reported events.
+Each incident is recorded with an ID and a numeric severity rating, allowing the system to monitor and evaluate the severity of reported events.
 For simplicity, the system uses a Java data structure as its database.
 It is assumed that the implementation has no security vulnerabilities, and all these functions are intended for use by authorised supervisors and analysts under appropriate access controls.

 This assignment focuses on input partitioning, boundary-value analysis, control-flow testing, and briefly examines mutation testing.
 You are provided with the specification of the IRMS and its implementation as a Java program.
 The program is organised into a folder containing multiple files consistent with the specification.
 Your task involves testing the program using various techniques and analysing the effectiveness of these methods.